Sanddino00/FixManager-for-XXMI/README.md

-This is a tool to manage and use the fix tool for Genshin, Star Rail, Wuwa, ZZZ and Hi3 I included the currently newest fixes but I will try to keep them updated as well as the links for them.
+This is a tool to manage and use the fix tool for Genshin, Star Rail, Wuwa, ZZZ and Hi3 I included the currently newest fixes and I will try to keep the fixes updated as long as I play the game so if a fix for some game is missing pls comment or add it yourself.
 <img width="1821" height="693" alt="Screenshot 2025-11-09 010203" src="https://github.com/user-attachments/assets/f2c04518-dcb3-4de2-92d0-f2403bb04841" />